datastax/dsbulk/manual/settings.md

 Only one character can be specified.
 Note that this setting applies to all files to be read or written.

 Default: **"\""**.

+#### --connector.csv.recordsBufferSize _&lt;number&gt;_

+The buffer size to use to store records produced by the CSV parser threads.

+Usually, the higher this number the better is the throughput; if you encounter OutOfMemoryErrors however, you should probably lower this number.

+Default: **10000**.

 #### --connector.csv.recursive _&lt;boolean&gt;_